 The peak kohlrabi harvest season is mid-spring to mid-fall.
+In mild-winter regions, kohlrabi and can be grown and harvested through the winter.

 How to Choose Kohlrabi